15 Expats Talk about Health Insurance and Healthcare in Canada

 When we asked about emergency services, members in Canada wrote:

 "In Canada, emergency services are available to help people in need of urgent medical attention or assistance.
 To call for an ambulance, you can dial 911 from any phone, or call your local emergency services number.
 Emergency services personnel are trained to respond quickly and provide medical assistance as needed.
-They will also provide transportation to the nearest hospital or medical facility," mentioned one expat in Canada.
+They will also provide transportation to the nearest hospital or medical facility," remarked one expat in Canada.

 Will I need to travel to see a specialist?

 "Canada's largest cities such as Toronto, Vancouver, and Montreal typically have the most extensive selection of medical specialists.
 Other areas of Canada, including provinces like British Columbia and Alberta, have medical centres with good selection of medical specialists.
-Furthermore, there are many large universities and teaching hospitals across Canada which boast top-level medical specialists in a variety of fields," commented one expat living in Canada.
+Furthermore, there are many large universities and teaching hospitals across Canada which boast top-level medical specialists in a variety of fields," remarked one expat living in Canada.

 Are common prescription medications available in Canada?